 Phyllo Egg Cups with Spinach & White Cheddar will be that amazing favorite Sunday morning Brunch item combining phyllo dough, sunny side up eggs, spinach and white cheddar cheese guaranteed to make everyone in your family think you truly slaved in the kitchen for them, when in reality all it took was a bit of patience on your part and minimal ingredients.

-So, of course, the sulking began to take place, as I took the ingredients out in an annoyed manner, till I remembered in an excited way I have phyllo dough I need to use.
+So, of course, the sulking began to take place, as I took the ingredients out in an annoyed manner until I remembered in an exciting way I have phyllo dough I need to use.
 Thus began my morning journey of Phyllo Egg Cups with Spinach & White Cheddar.
 This was my first run with the recipe so the images are literally simple images, but trust me this is a keeper recipe so I decided I am sharing the 1st run of these delicious delights we had for brunch.

 Phyllo Egg Cups with Spinach & White Cheddar are so super easy to make you can almost sleepwalk through the process of making this delicious breakfast, combining delicate buttery phyllo dough, sunny side up eggs, spinach, and white sharp cheddar cheese

-- 1 roll of Phyllo dough, thawed, will need 8 layers of dough for recipe
+- 1 roll of Phyllo dough, thawed, will need 8 layers of dough for the recipe

 - 1/2 of a stick of unsalted butter melted

 - 2 cups of fresh spinach, chopped and lightly packed

 - 1 and 1/2 of a cup of shredded white cheddar

 - 6 eggs